Evelyn Cameron: Marriage and Moving West

 Ewen Somerled Cameron was a family friend of the Flowers, and a hunting companion of Evelyn's oldest brother, Percy Flower.
-Over a decade Evelyn's senior, he was a Scotsman inhabiting the Orkney Islands, dedicated to ornithology, hunting and equestrian pursuits.
+Over a decade Evelyn's senior, he was a Scotsman inhabiting the Orkney Islands and dedicated to ornithology, hunting and equestrian pursuits.
 Cameron was also married to the American opera singer Julia A. Wheelock (Guilia Vlada) in January 1881.
-The annulment of their marriage - by the Court of Session in Edinburgh - was not finalized until October 17, 1889, a month into his and Evelyn's expedition to Montana.
+The annulment of their marriage by the Court of Session in Edinburgh was finalized on October 17, 1889, a month into his and Evelyn's first expedition to Montana.

-Ewen and Evelyn began their first journey to Montana in 1889, arriving across the Atlantic Ocean in New York City in September, shortly after Evelyn's twenty-first birthday, on which she inherited a generous trust from her deceased father's will and became financially independent from her family, who disapproved of her venture to America with a married man.
+Ewen and Evelyn arrived in New York City in September, shortly after Evelyn's twenty-first birthday, upon which she inherited a generous trust from her deceased father's will.
+The bequest made her financially independent of her family, who disapproved of her traveling with a married man.

 Following the earlier direction of Evelyn's brother Percy, who had hunted west of Miles City before the expansion of the railroad into Eastern Montana, the couple hunted along the Yellowstone River from November 1, 1889 to August 1, 1890, which Evelyn later recalls as her honeymoon.

 After traveling back to Britain to collect their belongings, the Camerons finally migrated to Montana in September 1891, along with Evelyn's brother Alec, and set up their first ranching venture.
 Over the years the Camerons would move to three different ranches in the area around Terry, Montana, trying their hands at raising polo ponies and cattle ranching.
 Their homesteading would be interrupted by Ewen Cameron's ill health and a year-long trip back to Britain from the summer of 1900 to 1901.